NXT TV preview: The updated card for tonight's show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s edition of NXT on USA Network.

--“OTM” Lucien Price and Bronco Nima vs. “LWO” Joaquin Wilde and Cruz Del Toro for a spot in the Triple Threat for the NXT Tag Team Titles at Stand & Deliver
+-Luke Gallows and Karl Anderson vs. Hank Walker and Tank Ledger for a spot in the Triple Threat for the NXT Tag Team Titles at Stand & Deliver

+-Axiom and Nathan Frazer vs. two members of No Quarter Catch Crew for a spot in the Triple Threat for the NXT Tag Team Titles at Stand & Deliver

 Powell’s POV: Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).